 Automated monitoring legal solution

-We have developed legal solution using technology which automates the process for the obtaining of requests to monitor as covered in items 8 and 9.
-If you are interested in knowing more about this, please contact us.
+We have developed a practical legal solution using technology which automates the process for the obtaining of requests to monitor as covered in items 6 and 8.